Legoless/Alpha/README.md

 ```ruby
 pod 'Alpha'
 ```
 This automatically includes all plugins and features.
-To avoid clashes with certain libraries used in application, all Alpha classes use `ALPHA` prefix.
+To avoid clashes with any libraries used in application, all Alpha classes use `ALPHA` prefix (even classes ported from other libraries).
 The recommended way is to ignore Alpha version and always use the latest version, to ensure best stability possible.

 You can also pick the plugins to integrate manually.

 ```ruby
 pod 'Alpha/Bonjour'